 Filing, prosecuting and defending patents on our product candidates in all countries throughout the world would be prohibitively expensive.
 The requirements for patentability may differ in certain countries, particularly in developing countries.
 Moreover, our ability to protect and enforce our intellectual property rights may be adversely affected by unforeseen changes in foreign intellectual property laws.
 Additionally, laws of some countries outside of the United States do not afford intellectual property protection to the same extent as the laws of the United States.
 Many companies have encountered significant problems in protecting and defending intellectual property rights in certain foreign jurisdictions.
 The legal systems of some countries, particularly developing countries, do not favor the enforcement of patents and other intellectual property rights.
-This could make it difficult for us to stop the infringement of our patents or the misappropriation of our other intellectual property rights.
 For example, many foreign countries have compulsory licensing laws under which a patent owner must grant licenses to third parties.
 Consequently, we may not be able to prevent third parties from practicing our inventions in all countries outside the United States.
 Competitors may use our technologies in jurisdictions where we have not obtained patent protection to develop their own products and, further, may export otherwise infringing products to territories where we have patent protection, if our ability to enforce our patents to stop infringing activities is inadequate.
 These products may compete with our products, and our patents or other intellectual property rights may not be effective or sufficient to prevent them from competing.